-JavaScript was traditionally the only native programming language of web browsers (Reiser and Bläser 2017).
+JavaScript has been the only native programming language of web browsers for a long time.
 With the development of WebAssembly, there seems to be an alternative on its way.
 This technology, its benefits and drawbacks, will be explained in this chapter.